forgecommunity/signalforge/docs/react-native-guide.md

 ### Q: Is it faster than Redux?

-**A:** The benchmark suite in this repository measures SignalForge reads at ~5ns and writes at ~197ns.
-Compare those numbers to your Redux baseline to understand the impact in your project.【F:benchmark-result.md†L7-L36】
+**A:** Running `npm run benchmark` on the reference machine yields ~5ns reads and ~197ns writes.
+Compare the output on your hardware to your Redux baseline to understand the impact in your project.

 ---